Dogs lick and even chew their paws now and then. Most of the time it’s nothing, just normal grooming.

 Infections

-Yeast infections are very common in dogs and cause a lot of itching and inflammation.
-A clear symptom is a bad, rotten smell on the skin.
+Yeast infections are very common in dogs and bring serious itching and inflammation with them.
+The giveaway is a bad, rotten smell coming off the skin.

 Pain or Discomfort